SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

 \section{Experiments}

-We evaluate the framework on three publicly available datasets and compare its performance with BUIR~\cite{lee2021bootstrapping} by encapsulating two popular CF-based baselines.
-The CF baselines serve as a supervised counterpart compared with our self-supervised framework.
-All baselines as well as the frameworks are trained on a single GeForce RTX 2080 Ti (11 GB).
+We evaluate the framework on four publicly available datasets and compare its performance with BUIR~\cite{lee2021bootstrapping} and eight baselines by encapsulating BPR and LightGCN as our backbone.
+Our framework is mainly compared with BUIR, as it is the only recommendation framework that works without negative samples.
+All baselines as well as our frameworks are trained on a single GeForce RTX 2080 Ti (11 GB).

-We list the research questions addressed in our evaluation as follows: \begin{description} \item{\textbf{RQ1}}: Whether the self-supervised baselines that only leverage positive user-item interactions can outperform their supervised counterparts? \item{\textbf{RQ2}}: How S{ ELF}CF shapes the recommendation results for cold-start and loyal users? \item{\textbf{RQ3}}: Why S{ ELF}CF works, and which component is essential in preventing collapsing? \end{description} We address the first research question by evaluating our framework against supervised baselines with 3 datasets under 4 evaluation metrics.
+We list the research questions addressed in our evaluation as follows: \begin{description} \item{\textbf{RQ1}}: Whether the self-supervised models that only leverage positive user-item interactions can outperform their supervised counterparts? \item{\textbf{RQ2}}: How SelfCF shapes the recommendation results for cold-start and loyal users? \item{\textbf{RQ3}}: Why SelfCF works, and which component is essential in preventing collapsing? \end{description} We address the first research question by evaluating our framework against supervised baselines with four datasets under six evaluation metrics.
 Next, we dive into the recommendation results of the baselines under both supervised and self-supervised settings and analyze their performance on users with different number of interactions.
-Finally, to investigate the underlying mechanisms of S{ ELF}CF, we perform ablation study on the components of S{ ELF}CF, such as the linear predictor, the loss function \textit{etc.}
+Finally, to investigate the underlying mechanisms of SelfCF, we perform ablation study on the components of SelfCF, such as the linear predictor, the loss function \textit{etc.}